 εit(s)~Normal[ρεit-1(s),Σi(s)] (2)

 where ρ represents the degree of autoregression in encounter probabilities and Σ represents spatial covariation in random effects (discussed below).
-Random effects were assumed to be autoregressive to account for variation not explicitly included in our model (variation due to the environment or population processes such as density dependence).
+Random effects were assumed to be autoregressive to account for variation not explicitly included in our model (e.g., variation due to the environment or population processes such as density dependence).
 Note that because trawl surveys are not conducted annually but triennially (1984-1999) or biennially (1999-2015) the autoregressive term refers to the date of the previous survey year, not the previous calendar year.

 For the second groundfish sub-model (hereafter positive model), we assumed that groundfish CPUE was gamma distributed and used a log-link,